bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

           actor: '' # Default is the GITHUB_ACTOR
 ```

-This is the build file that works for the setup just shown, just create a token with permission to write to the repos (write to the _gh-pages_ branch) and add the imagemagick and libvips installation to the pre_build_commands.
+This is the build file that works for the setup just shown, just create a token with permission to write to the repos (specifically to the _gh-pages_ branch), set the branch on which a push will enable the action (in my case, _master_)  and add the imagemagick and libvips installation to the pre_build_commands (_pacman -S --noconfirm libvips imagemagick_).

 ## Speed up local build time by removing converted images from .gitignore